docs4class/2022-bookdown/_book/13-arithmetic.md

 #> [1] 3.9
 ```

 Many people have heard of standard deviation, but not many can provide an accurate definition.
 Standard deviation is the measure of variance (see next paragraph) between numbers in a data set and that data set's mean.
 Typically a lower standard deviation is what you want to see as this proves there is little variance in your data set and that typically means a higher correlation.
 If you wanted to find this by hand you would have to find the square root of the variance between each point and the mean.
 This is easy if you have all the numbers you need, but that is almost never the case and thus you would have to calculate all that variance by hand and that is too much work.
 Why take all those extra steps when R can do it for you?
-The "sd()" function does all the work without any hassle, all you have to do is identify the object you want it to find the standard deviation of.
+The `sd()` function does all the work without any hassle, all you have to do is identify the object you want it to find the standard deviation of.

 ```r